Frank-Bemelman/ESP32-Sonos-Jukebox-V3/README.md

 To get yourself started, it is a good idea to connect a TFT display, an encoder knob and an SD card.
 Copy all files from the SD-CARD-Content folder to your SD card.
 You can add your own music files.
 There is some information about that in the source files, how their names should be formattted.

+The main file is Sonos_Controller_ESP32-V3-ASYNC.ino and also tells which I/O pins to use for the TFT display, encoder knob and SD card.
+In readjukkeys there are instructions how to wire the jukebox keys and also how you could add some volume up/down buttons on a wallbox.

 This is a work in progress.
 It is quite a mess really and needs fixes in many places.
 Provided as is.